For some couples, their pet is almost like their child. They both love

 - Who wants custody now and how close will the parties live to one another

 - If children are involved, are they attached to the pet?

 If you and your spouse still need help negotiating the terms of custody,

 don’t hesitate to call our Bronx divorce attorney.

-The Law Firm of Wayne F. Crowe, Jr., P.C. has more than a decade of legal experience to offer your case.
+The King Law Firm has more than a decade of legal experience to offer your case.
 Let us

 see what we can do for you and your family.